Feb 25, 2025

-Fortunately, no matter what age child you adopt, you can get financial support.
+Fortunately, if you choose to adopt, you might be able to get financial support.
 Grants, tax credits, and help from your employer may cover some of your adoption costs.
-But you will probably have to budget for adoption fees.
+But you will still probably have to budget for adoption fees.
 You’ll also have to plan for all the usual expenses that come with a new child, like furniture, clothes, and medical expenses.

-You may want to start by exploring your financial options such as how a dedicated savings account or a personal loan might help.
+You may want to start by exploring your financial options, such as how a dedicated savings account or personal loan might help.

 Table of contents